CosmWasm/wasmd/doc/proto.md

 <a name="wasmd.x.wasmd.v1beta1.Sequence"></a>

 ### Sequence
-Sequence id and value of a counter
+Sequence key and value of an id generation counter

 | Field | Type | Label | Description |